This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Thor appears in Norse mythology as the son of Odin, living in the fictional land of Asgard.
-Thor originally appears as a character in the Marvel universe in Venus #11, which was released in November of 1950.
-Thor got his own self-titled comic books series in March of 1966 with the first issues titled “Whom the Gods Would Destroy!”
+Thor originally appears as a character in the Marvel universe in the series "Journey Into Mystery" #83, which was released in August of 1962.
+Thor got his own self-titled comic books series in March of 1966 with the first issues titled "Whom the Gods Would Destroy!"
 The series continued for over 400 issues through 2009.
 From 2011-2012 a series titled The Mighty Thor put out 23 issues, and from 2012-2014 Thor: God of Thunder put out 25 issues.
-On May 6th, 2011, the film Thor was released, starring Chris Hemsworth as the titular Thor.
+Then On May 6th, 2011, the film Thor was released, starring Chris Hemsworth as the titular Thor.

 The Female Thor